scottbamfordJ/Data_Visualization_Project/README.md

 ![Alt text](Deliverables/UnitedStateTerrorism_Images.png )

-The United States with its status as a first world country has attempted and tried to display itself as un affected or plagued by Terrorism, and instead try to describe its self as a combatant of Terrorism.
-Because of this when a terrorist attack happens, many are shocked and are bewildered that such a thing has happened within the warm and "safe" boundaries of the United States.
-This tool is seeking to help enlighten as well as answer questions regarding the regularity of United States Terrorism as well as the location and repercussions of said attacks.
+The United States with its status as a first world country and is considered a main combatant of Terrorism.
+The United States has many international operations and resources used to prevent terrorism in the foriegn countries, as well as locally.
+But this doesn't mean that local terrorism is curbed and impossible to happen within the United States espeically post 9/11 US.
+But terrorism hasn't just come about in the 2000's.
+This project is used to visualize terrorism in the US from 1970 - 2018 as well as look at not only the spread of terrorist attacks but also the impact on human lives in both number of killed and wounded.

 ## [Abstract for United State Terrorism for 1970 - 2018](https://scottbamfordj.github.io/Data_Visualization_Project/Deliverables/Abstract.html)